starostka/02476-mlops/reports/README.md

 * Container Registry: the container image built from the trigger was then automatically added to the container registry
 * Vertex AI: once the container image was ready, we submitted custom jobs to train our models
 * BiqQuery: Store the input and output of the deployed model such that data drifting could be detected.
+* Compute Engine: For initial testing of training on the cloud

 ### Question 18